ionic-team/ionic-docs/src/pages/enterprise.md

 <command-prompt>npm install -g @ionic-enterprise/cordova</command-prompt>
 </command-line>

-The Ioinc Enterprise Cordova CLI should be installed on each developer's machine.
+The Ionic Enterprise Cordova CLI should be installed on each developer's machine.
 This is also true for any development build servers that you may use.

 ## Register Your Product Key